Frequently Asked Questions about Submissions

 Q: How will my papers be reviewed?

 A: Submitted papers can be early rejected by program chairs for technical reasons (e.g., failure to adhere to submission formatting guidelines).
 Otherwise, full research papers, short papers, and teaching cases will be assigned by the track chairs to an associate editor.
 The AE has the discretion to recommend an early reject without review, and will provide a detailed and constructive review of the paper.
 Otherwise, the AE will invite 2-3 reviewers.
-For more details, please refer to Guide for Reviewing (to be available later).
+For more details, please refer to the guidelines for the review team.

 Q: Are track chairs allowed to submit papers to the conference?